Richalene/Basic_Webscraping/README.md

 ### 2. Log in to Starlink

 In that Chrome window, go to [starlink.com](https://starlink.com) and log in to your account.
-Navigate to the data usage page for your service line.
+Once logged in go into My Subscriptions.

 ### 3. Run the notebook